QuantEcon/lecture-python-intro/in-work/networks.md

 plt.show()
 \end{minted}

-This code produces Figure TODO [fix ref], which matches the original directed graph in Figure [fix ref]
+This code produces Figure TODO [TODO numref], which matches the original directed graph in Figure [TODO numref]

-\texttt{DiGraph} objects have methods that calculate in-degree and out-degree of vertices.
+\texttt{DiGraph} objects have methods that calculate in-degree and out-degree of nodes.

 For example,
 %